-The reason I’m really excited about this frank interview, it’s that BBC Apprentice 2013 winner and Lord Sugar‘s business partner Dr Leah Totton at cosmetic surgery Dr Leah Cosmetic Skin Clinic genuinely is a beautiful soul.
+The reason I’m excited about this interview, it’s that BBC Apprentice 2013 winner and Lord Sugar‘s business partner Dr Leah Totton at cosmetic surgery Dr Leah Cosmetic Skin Clinic genuinely is amazing.
 Her business Dr Leah’s net worth is not the first thing you’ll want to know when it comes to this lady; the first thing to know is that – believe it or not – despite being a successful business owner, Leah Totton still does shifts as an NHS physician.
 This knocked me out.
 Totally.
 It takes a ton of humility and genuine love for your country and your people to continue doing this in her position.

 The second thing you need to know about the girl who conquered the Series 9 of The Apprentice under the motto disarm with charm, is that she comes from Londonderry, in Northern Ireland.
 This place doesn’t differ from London only over a derry; the city has the highest rate of unemployment in the whole country, with only 55% of people employed in 2016 in Derry City and Strabane.